 Registration Authority name: AFNIC (NIC France) (Association Française pour le Nommage Internet en Coopération).

-Complaint: a notice of complaint containing some information including for example identification of the parties, name of the registrant, the specific domain name that is the subject of the complaint, the trademark(s) and the grounds upon which the complaint is based may be filed before AFNIC.
-A fee shall be submitted with the filed notice of complaint.
+Complaint: as part of the SYRELI procedure, a notice of complaint containing some information including for example identification of the parties, name of the registrant, the specific domain name that is the subject of the complaint, the trademark(s) and the grounds upon which the complaint is based may be filed before AFNIC.
+The applicant must prove that the domain name is likely to infringe public order, public morality, constitutional or legal rights, intellectual property rights or personality rights.
+It is also necessary that the domain name holder does not have a legitimate interest in using it and is acting in bad faith.
+This procedure is accessible to European Union residents who have a legitimate interest.
+AFNIC decides on each application solely on the basis of the documents and submissions filed by the two parties and does not conduct any further research.
+A 250 EUR fee shall be submitted with the filed notice of complaint.
 If the notice is deemed non-compliant with the filing requirements, the complaint will be dismissed without prejudice and the initial filing fee shall not be refunded.
-The registrant will have fourteen calendar days from the date the URS provider sent its notice of complaint to the registrant to electronically file a response with the URS provider.
+The registrant will have twenty-one calendar days from the date the URS provider sent its notice of complaint to the registrant to electronically file a response with the URS provider.
 Respondent shall pay a response fee.
+The procedure lasts a maximum of two months from the date of receipt of the application.

 Transfer: voluntary transfer is possible; consent of the domain name owner and the transferee is required.

-Appeal: either party shall have a right of appeal within fourteen days after a default or final determination is issued and any response must be filed fourteen days after an appeal is filed (a fee must be paid by the appellant).
+Appeal: either party shall have a right of appeal within fifteen days after a default or final determination is issued and any response must be filed fourteen days after an appeal is filed (a fee must be paid by the appellant).
+However, if the registrant agrees, the decision is enforceable without having to wait for the expiry of the appeal period.